 - Find a basic dog trainer who uses positive reinforcement training, most often Clicker Training.
 Do NOT use a trainer who uses yelling, shock collars, or other forms of negative reinforcement.
 This trainer will help train the basics, socialization, and the Canine Good Citizen Class.

 - Find a dog.
-There are many ways you can find a dog appropriate for a PSD but the best thing to do is have a dog temperament tested by the person who will help you task train your dog.
-I would suggest finding a rescue dog that has gone through a basic training program so you know they are trainable and they will be a bit older, past the puppy phase, which is really hard to handle.
+There are many ways you can find a dog appropriate for a PSD but the best thing to do is have a dog temperament tested by a vet behaviorist.
+I would suggest finding a rescue dog that has gone through a basic training program and has passed Canine Good Citizen so you know they are trainable and they will be a bit older, past the puppy phase, which is really hard to handle.
 Just because the dog took well to basic training though does not mean the dog will be a good service dog so you need your trainer to check the dog out.
 For instance, we have a dog already who was trained in a prison program.
 She is a fantastic dog who learns really quickly but I could not use her as a service dog not only because she is too old already, but because she was abused and is very anxious.
 Her anxiety makes her very scared in certain public situations, causes her a lot of stress in the car, and when I am manic, she hides from me, so she would not be able to help me when I needed her.

 - Start training, realizing it will probably take two years and if it does not work you have made a commitment to still keep your dog as a member of your family.